'Seeing the future of geology unfold is incredibly exciting...'

 Joining student clubs on campus was also a great way to build on her expertise in Geology with fellow students.

 ‘I love the club culture on campus.
 It is so easy to get in touch with people who have similar interests or hobbies and meet new people,’ she says.
 ‘Throughout my time at UC I’ve been involved with the executive committees of both the Investment Society and Rocksoc.
 Last year, I was the President of Rocksoc, the geological sciences society.
 Being a part of Rocksoc was incredible.
 I loved putting on both social and academic events for our members.’

 She also takes part in UC Sport team competitions having been a netball umpire for nine years, currently within the Christchurch Netball Centre.

-During the final year of her undergrad, Sophie gained an internship with Environment Canterbury through the ARTS 395 course, finding new and old springs in the Fairlie Basin and recording their characteristics in a database.
+During the final year of her undergrad, Sophie gained an internship with Environment Canterbury through the PACE 395 course, finding new and old springs in the Fairlie Basin and recording their characteristics in a database.

 ‘This gave me the opportunity to apply my work at Environment Canterbury to my university work whilst cross crediting it at the same time.
 If a student had the opportunity to be a part of the program, I would really recommend it.’

 Starting at UC not long after the Christchurch earthquakes, Sophie found that she also had an interest in the effects of natural disasters, which lead onto her Master of Disaster Risk and Resilience.